 - Sprinkle the seeds onto the soil, allowing them to rest on top.

-- Lightly mist the soil with water and cover.
+- Lightly mist the soil with water and cover with lids or plastic wrap.

 - Place the containers in a sunny area where they won’t suffer direct exposure to sunlight.